 95. See a physiotherapist/chiropiractor regularly

-These health professionals are specifically trained to optimise your body (including your posture).
-Go get assessed!
+These health professionals are specifically trained to optimize your body (including your posture).

 // The ‘DO NOT’ list

 Not only will this jam up your neck joints, it will also cause you to have a sway back posture. (… and you wouldn’t want to have that!)

 97. DO NOT carry your bag on one shoulder

 Do you carry a laptop bag, purse or back pack over one shoulder?

 Uneven loads on your posture will eventually lead to an asymmetrical posture like Scoliosis.